ANSR-DT: A Neuro-Symbolic Framework for Adaptive and Explainable Digital Twins: Proposed Framework

 \subsubsection{Neural Component: CNN-LSTM Architecture}

-The neural component employs a CNN-LSTM architecture comprising two Conv1D layers with 64 and 128 filters (kernel size 3), followed by batch normalization and max-pooling to extract spatial features.
-Two LSTM layers with 100 and 50 units then capture temporal dependencies across sensor sequences, while an attention mechanism prioritizes critical time steps within the temporal patterns.
-This configuration totals 189,481 parameters, carefully balanced to provide sufficient model capacity for the 5,000-sample dataset without risking overfitting on the relatively compact training set.
+The neural component employs a CNN-LSTM architecture: two Conv1D layers (64 and 128 filters, kernel size 3) with batch normalization and max-pooling extract spatial features, followed by two LSTM layers (100 and 50 units) for temporal dependencies.
+An attention mechanism prioritizes critical time steps.
+The model totals 189,481 parameters.
+The output is a per-sample anomaly probability $\hat{y} = \sigma(\mathbf{W}_o \mathbf{h}_{\text{att}} + b_o)$, where $\mathbf{h}_{\text{att}}$ is the attention-weighted LSTM output.

-The neural component transforms raw sensor data into feature vectors representing detected patterns, critical events, or state changes.
-These vectors capture complex multivariate relationships across temperature, vibration, and pressure measurements that would be difficult to encode through manual feature engineering.
-The learned representations then serve as inputs to the symbolic reasoning engine, establishing a bridge between subsymbolic pattern recognition and symbolic logical inference.